Mari0nV/PythonTraining/threads/Threads_exercises.md

 ### Question 2 - Complex restaurant

 Now take the previous program and modify it so that there can be multiple Customers.
 Each Customer arrives in the restaurant after a random time between 1 and 8 seconds and commands something to eat.
+Service is done when every Customer has finished its meal.

 The output of the program with 3 Customers should look like this:
 ```